-In some individuals cough or a loss of, or change in, normal sense of smell or taste may persist several weeks, and are not considered an indication of ongoing infection when other symptoms have resolved.
+In some individuals cough or a loss of, or change in, normal sense of smell or taste may persist for several weeks.
+This is not considered an indication of ongoing infection when other symptoms have resolved.

-Individuals who are infected with SARS-CoV-2 and who are asymptomatic can still transmit virus to others, however there is emerging evidence suggesting that asymptomatic cases are less infectious than symptomatic cases.
+Individuals who are infected with SARS-CoV-2 and who are asymptomatic can still transmit virus to others.

-22. Management Pathway for Patients with COVID-19 Infection in Inpatient Ward Settings.
+22. Management Pathway for Patients with COVID-19 Infection in Inpatient Ward Settings